odoo/odoo/doc/reference/guidelines.rst

 A good rule of thumb is to split a method as soon as it has more than one responsibility (see http://en.wikipedia.org/wiki/Single_responsibility_principle).

-Hardcoding a business logic in a method should be avoided as it prevents to be easily extended by a submodule.
+Hardcoding a business logic in a method should be avoided as it prevents an easy extension by a submodule.

 .. code-block:: python